 And if your emergency credit card offers rewards, you’ll want to make sure those rewards won’t expire due to inactivity.
-For example, unredeemed Citi Double Cash rewards expire after 12 months with no purchases on your account.
+For example, unredeemed Citi Double Cash Card rewards expire after 12 months with no purchases on your account.
 Luckily, that’s not standard.

 Here are the best emergency credit cards:

+Citi Double Cash Card: $0 annual fee. $500 minimum credit limit.
 1% cash back when you make a purchase and another 1% when you pay it off.
 Rewards expire after 12 months of inactivity.
-0% APR on balance transfers for 18 months (3% fee).
+Intro APR of 0% for 18 months on balance transfers (3% (min $5) fee).
 Good credit needed.

-10 miles per $1 spent at hotels.com/venture and 2 miles per $1 on all other purchases.
+Capital One Venture Rewards Credit Card: $95 annual fee.
+60,000 miles for spending $3,000 in the first 3 months.
+2 miles per $1 on all purchases.
 Miles don’t expire as long as your account stays open.
 Good credit needed.

+Discover it® Secured Credit Card: $0 annual fee. $200 minimum deposit/limit.
 2% cash back on your first $1,000 spent on gas and dining per quarter and 1% on everything else.
 Discover matches your first year’s cash back on your account anniversary.
 You can get this card with bad credit.

 If you have good credit, you should definitely opt for a card with no annual fee, so you won’t have money drained from your account each year for nothing.
 And if your card has rewards on top of that, all the better.